-Thomas Leo is a partner in the Entertainment, Technology and Advertising Practice Group in the firm's Century City office.
+Thomas Leo is of counsel in the Entertainment, Technology and Advertising Practice Group in the firm's Century City office.

 Areas of Practice

 Thomas focuses on entertainment finance, secured transactions and commercial law.

 Thomas has extensive experience representing motion picture studios, production companies, distributors, lenders and cofinanciers in all types of motion picture and television financing transactions, including multipicture production, financing and distribution arrangements; revolving credit production finance facilities; rights acquisition financings; complex secured distribution arrangements; television license financing and securitization facilities; entertainment-related merger and acquisition financings and working capital lines of credit; complex intercreditor and interparty arrangements; and entertainment finance generally.

 Thomas also represents corporate clients outside the entertainment industry in their borrowings under syndicated secured and unsecured credit facilities.

 Syndicated secured and unsecured credit facilities regarding clients both within the entertainment industry and in other industries as borrowers, ranging from $100 million to $500 million.

 Film fund transactions representing U.S. major studios, senior lenders, mezzanine financiers and film funds

 Multipicture production, financing and distribution arrangements between production companies and distributors (including major U.S. studios), with production funded through bank funding, distributor funding and various combinations of the two, including related financing, secured transactions and intercreditor arrangements